forxer/laravel-gravatar/README.md

 ```

 > [!NOTE]
-> The `initials()` and `name()` methods only have an effect when the default image is set to `'initials'`.
+> The `initials()` and `initialsName()` methods only have an effect when the default image is set to `'initials'`.
 These parameters are ignored for other default image types.
-To avoid confusion, use the convenience methods `withInitials()` or `withName()` which automatically set the default image type.
+To avoid confusion, use the convenience methods `withInitials()` or `withInitialsName()` which automatically set the default image type.

 > [!IMPORTANT]
-> If you provide both initials and a name, the explicitly provided initials will take precedence over the name.
+> If you provide both initials and an initialsName, the explicitly provided initials will take precedence over the initialsName.

 [Back to top ^](#gravatar-for-laravel)